Ada-Developers-Academy/independent-ai-topics/working-with-openai/intro-to-openai.md

 Our goals for this lesson are to:
 - Understand what the OpenAI API is and how we can use it
 - Understand how the OpenAI API is different than ChatGPT
-- Set up an OpenAI account
-- Create an OpenAI environment on Postman that we can use for testing
-- Install the OpenAI Python library

 ## Vocabulary and Synonyms